yaronf/I-D/STAR/draft-ietf-acme-star.md

 : Short-Term, Automatically Renewed X.509 certificates.

 NDC
 : Name Delegation Client, an entity to which the identifier owned by the IO is delegated for a limited time.
-This might be a CDN edge cache, a cloud provider's load balancer or Web Application Firewall (WAF).
+Examples include a CDN edge cache, a cloud provider's load balancer or Web Application Firewall (WAF).

 ## Conventions used in this document